aciccarello/ciccarello.me/_posts/recipes/2022-10-21-hawaiian-ham-cheese-sliders.md

 - 1/2 tablespoon poppy seeds
 - 1 tablespoons dijon mustard
 - 1/2 cup butter melted
-- 1 large sweet onion sliced
+- 1 large sweet onion chopped
 - 1/2 teaspoon worcestershire sauce
 - 1 package (12 count) KING'S HAWAIIAN Sweet Dinner Rolls
 {% endrecipe-ingredients %}

 {% recipe-directions %}
 1. Start by caramelizing the onions on a pan with oil on the stovetop pan, adding water as needed to avoid burning

-1. Cut the entire pad of rolls in half and place on a baking dish
+1. Cut the entire pad of rolls in half and place in a baking dish.
+If you don't have a baking dish, use tin foil on a baking sheet and fold up the sides to contain the sauce.
 1. Spread mayo onto bottom side of the rolls and top with slices of ham and cheese, spreading everything evenly
 1. In a medium bowl, whisk together poppy seeds, dijon mustard, melted butter, and Worcestershire sauce
 1. Once onions have finished caramelizing (consider adding some sugar towards the end), mix in the mustard & butter mixture